FX-Wizard/blog/content/posts/aws-cdk-cloud-dev-env.md

 **Why not AWS Cloud9?**

-This is more my personal option, I find it easier to work in VS Code for writing CDK.
+This is more my personal opinion, I find it easier to work in VS Code for writing CDK.

 Some advantages to VS Code over Cloud9.
 - Vast ecosystem of extensions.